peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 This allows the Wallet Instance to present it, along with the Credential itself, to a Verifier as proof of the Credential's non-revocation status.

-The following diagram shows the Wallet Instance requesting a Status Attestation related to a specific Credential, to the Issuer.
+The following diagram shows the Wallet Instance requesting a Status Attestation to an Issuer, related to a specific Credential issued by the same Issuer.

 ~~~ ascii-art